 The Latrobe Public Library was founded September 1, 1927 in the Masonic Building on the first block of Spring Street.
 Mrs. Eleanor Bye was the first librarian and was followed by other talented directors including the legendary Sara McComb.

-When the Masonic Building could no longer hold the books and patrons, George Hamilton Adams, a railroad industrialist, developed a plan for the growing library in his hometown, leaving his estate to the library.
+When the Masonic Building could no longer hold the books and patrons, George Hamilton Adams, a railroad industrialist, and his wife, Mary Fisher Adams, developed a plan for the growing library in their hometown, leaving their estate to the library.

 Adams Memorial Library was completed in the fall of 1954.
 It currently contains over 100,000 volumes and has topped 300,000 in annual circulation.
 Special features include the Resource Center library of educational toys and games, where educators and children can find useful tools to make learning more enjoyable.
 Tracy Trotter is our current director, Karen Herc is Children’s Director, with Jennifer Fetter as Branch Manager of Caldwell Memorial Library.